paul-lysak/paul_lysak_blog/content/posts/2017-07-11-rest-considerations.md

       <tr>
         <td>
           <ul>
+            <li>Easier to inspect requests made by browser - URL tells immediately which resource was requested, without inspecting the body</li>
             <li>Metadata separate from request (status codes, headers) makes it possible to take some decisions on the content without parsing req/resp body => higher performance</li>
             <li>Easier to work with static JSON serialization libraries (such as Play JSON) - whenever receiving request to specific URL, you usually know exactly what data type to expect</li>
             <li>Support from API documentation tools such as Swagger - ability to pair request and response formats, unlike plain JSON schema which may be used for defining messages in RPC-style communication but doesn’t connect input and output data types</li>